ay-chang/BehindRoutesAI/README.md

 ## Running the program

-1. Start by changing into the project directory
+1. Start by changing into the project directory and creating a virtual environment `python3 -m venv .venv`
 2. Run `source .venv/bin/activate` to start the virtual environment
 3. Install dependencies with `pip install -r requirements.txt`
 4. To test the app with the current flask example you can run `python3 cli.py scan examples/flask-sample-1`